 Open: Monday to Saturday from 9am ’til 12pm.

 Victoria Park Bistro, Herston

-Kids can go sweet or savoury with Dutch pancakes with berries, syrup and ice-cream, or bacon and eggs or hashbrowns and tomato sauce for brekkie.
-Lunch and dinner options range from cheeseburgers, fish and chips and pizzas.
+Kids can go sweet or savoury at brekkie with Dutch pancakes with berries, syrup and ice-cream; or bacon and eggs on sourdough, and hash browns with tomato sauce.
+Lunch and dinner options range from mini cheeseburgers to fish and chips and pizzas.

 There’s loads of seating outside right beside the wooden playground, cubby and farm tractor.

 Open: Monday and Tuesday from 7am ’til 3pm, Wednesday and Sunday from 7am ’til 8pm, Thursday to Saturday from 7am ’til 9pm.

 From the cool crew that brought us Miami Marketta on the Gold Coast comes Mt Gravatt Markets.
 Serving up food-truck cuisine to the masses each Saturday night, you’re guaranteed live music, tasty street food and great vibes – and you’ll be able to put the little guys to bed before they lose it or eat too many giant lammies.